ali-bin-kashif/consumer-goods-retail-and-sales-data-analytics/README.md

 # Computer Hardware Company Sales Data Analytics
 Analyzing the dataset of a telecom company to track it's important KPIs, compare post and pre 5G launch performance and performing market competition analysis to provide insights to the executives in the telecom domain using Power BI.

+## Problem Statement:
+Our client is one of the leading computer hardware producers and well expanded in many countries.
+However, the management noticed that they do not get enough insights to make quick and smart data-informed decisions.
+They want to expand their data analytics work by adding a data analyst in their team.
+Their data analytics director wanted to hire someone who can provide insights to ad-hoc requests and business questions and create dashboards and reports for monitoring their business performance.

 ## Tools:
 - SQL
 - MySQL Database